Global stocks are mostly higher after the Wall Street rally - ExBulletin

 Finance Minister Shunichi Suzuki and other personalities rang a bell on the Tokyo Stock Exchange to announce the opening of trading.
 At the smallest exchange in Osaka, western Japan, women continued the tradition of attending the opening ceremony of the years with colorful kimonos.

-Developer with Chinese problems Evergrande announced it had been ordered to demolish a 39-building resort in southern Hainan province.
+Chinese developers in trouble Evergrande announced it had been ordered to demolish a 39-building resort in southern Hainan province.
 The company’s shares were suspended from trading on Monday, but resumed trading on Tuesday, gaining 1.9%.

 Evergrande is struggling with $ 310 billion in debt and the order to demolish the resort was a new blow to its finances.